Frequently Asked Questions

 If you have an Associate's Degree or higher, that will meet the graduation/GED/gpa requirements as well.
 You will need to submit the transcripts that show graduation and will still need to show the algebra requirement.

 I am a senior in high school.
 Can I apply before I graduate?

 You need your complete transcripts showing graduation before you can apply.

 When will I know if I’ve been accepted?

-We will send you a letter when we process the applications and have the aptitude test scheduled for you.
+We will send you an email when we process the applications and have the aptitude test scheduled for you.
 If you are qualified, you will be invited to take the aptitude test.
 If you pass the aptitude test you will be scheduled for an interview.
 After the interview, applicants are ranked on the eligible-to-hire list according to the score received through the hiring process.
 We hire the top applicant when we have an opening.
 That means, we have a job for the top person and will assign them to a contractor.
 School will be scheduled for you sometime after being assigned to a contractor.

 If you are not qualified, your letter will explain why.
 You would be welcome to reapply when you have the qualifications met.

 I submitted my application but haven’t heard anything.
 What’s next?